singnet/snet-code-examples/nodejs/README.md

 $ npm install
 ```

-Once you have installed the dependencies all that you have to do is, make a copy of `.env.example` and name it `.env` at the root of the repo.
+Once you have installed the dependencies all that you have to do is, make a copy of `.env.example` and name it `.env`.
 ```
 $ cp .env.example .env
 ```